illuin-tech/opyoid/README.md

 ## Dataclasses
-`illuin_inject` can inject classes and parameters defined with the `attrs` library and python data classes.
+`opyoid` can inject classes and parameters defined with the `attrs` library and python data classes.

 ##  Notes about Generics